SIMBA-Foundation/bloc-explorer-alpha/README.md

 # bloc-explorer-alpha

-This is Blockcloud’s blockchain browser
+This is Blockcloud’s blockchain browser based on the Blockcloud Api Service project.

+## Blockcloud Api Service

+This is merely a backend service, which tracks and synchronizes full node data of Blockcloud’s blockchain, and provides JSON-RPC and WebSockets services.

 ## Getting started